Brilliant winter walks

 8.5km, easy, route here

 Brighton’s green oasis, the Stanmer estate covers some 5,000 acres and houses its own village and church.
 It’s also home to some stunning ancient woodland.
 Best of all, it’s super easy to access and park – and this loop takes in the best of it.
 Watch out for mountain bikers – the wooded trails are very popular with gnarly dudes and dudettes.
+There is an amazing tea room in the village to pick up a takeaway check opening times here.

 Long Man of Wilmington